CSAT and CEQV for nilpotent Maltsev algebras of Fitting length > 2: Introduction

-By Corollary \ref{corollary:main}, nilpotent Maltsev algebras of Fitting length $k = 2$ remain essentially the only algebras from congruence modular varieties, for which we do not have a clear picture about the complexity of $\CSAT(\algA)$ and $\CEQV(\algA)$.
+By Corollary \ref{corollary:main}, nilpotent Mal'tsev algebras of Fitting length $k = 2$ remain essentially the only algebras from congruence modular varieties, for which we do not have a (conditional) classification of the complexity of $\CSAT$ and $\CEQV$ (see the discussion in Section \ref{sect:open}).

-The tools we use to prove Theorem \ref{theorem:main} involve the study of \emph{wreath product representation} of nilpotent algebras, which might have some further applications in understanding algorithmic and structural aspects of nilpotent algebras.
+Our proof of Theorem \ref{theorem:main} is based on commutator theory, and in particular the concept of \emph{wreath product representation} of nilpotent algebras, which might have some other future applications in understanding algorithmic and structural aspects of nilpotent algebras.
+Using such wreath product representations, we construct circuits over $\algA$, which allow us to reduce 3-SAT (respectively p-COLOR) to $\CSAT(\algA)$ and $\CEQV(\algA)$ in subexponential time, proving Theorem \ref{theorem:main}.

+An alternative construction of such circuits using methods from tame congruence theory was found by Idziak, Kawa\l{}ek and Krzaczkowsi in \cite{IKK-Maltsev}.
+In fact, they even constructed such \emph{polynomials}, proving that also $\PolSAT(\algA)$ and $\PolEQV(\algA)$ have intermediate complexity in the setting of Corollary \ref{corollary:main}.
+We would however like to point out that a preprint of the underlying paper \cite{Fittingpreprint1} pre-dates \cite{IKK-Maltsev}.
+We further believe that it can be beneficial to have different proof of the same result.
+In the case of this paper, we believe that wreath product representations might have future applications in studying nilpotent Mal'tsev algebras outside the scope of $\CEQV$ and $\CSAT$ (such as the subpower membership problem, or the finite basis problem).

 This paper is structured as follows: In Section \ref{sect:background} we give an overview over necessary notions and results from universal algebra and commutator theory.
+In particular we define Fitting series and the Fitting length for general algebras $\algA$.
 In Section \ref{sect:clonoids} and \ref{sect:absorbing} we extend some known results about linearly closed clonoids, respectively the higher commutator.
-In Section \ref{sect:wreathproduct} we use the representation of nilpotent Maltsev algebras as wreath products of affine algebras, to charcterise properties of certain congruences, and construct the absorbing polynomials necessary to prove Theorem \ref{theorem:main} in Section \ref{sect:proof}.
+In Section \ref{sect:wreathproduct} we use the representation of nilpotent Mal'tsev algebras as wreath products of affine algebras, to characterize properties of certain congruences.
+We further construct the absorbing polynomials, which are necessary to finish the proof of Theorem \ref{theorem:main} in Section \ref{sect:proof}.
 In Section \ref{sect:open} we discuss some open problems.